Flexi-NeurA: A Flexible Neuromorphic Accelerator with Adaptive Bit-Precision Exploration for Edge Devices: Results and Evaluation

 Table \ref{tab:comparison} compares Flexi-NeurA with recent FPGA-based accelerators on the MNIST benchmark.
-The compared designs can be broadly divided into two categories: hybrid SCNN accelerators, which incorporate convolutional front-ends, and pure SNN accelerators composed of fully connected IF or LIF layers.
 Hybrid SCNN designs generally report higher classification accuracy due to their larger and more complex network structures.
 In contrast, pure SNN accelerators prioritize hardware efficiency.
-Within this class, Flexi-NeurA achieves the highest reported accuracy, reaching 97.23\% on MNIST.
-This result highlights the effectiveness of Flexi-NeurA in balancing accuracy and efficiency within fully spiking network architectures.
+Within this class, Flexi-NeurA achieves the highest reported accuracy, reaching $96.23\%$ on MNIST.

-On a Xilinx Zynq-7000 XC7Z020 FPGA, the selected MNIST configuration implements a three-layer fully connected SNN with LIF neurons (256-128-10) and 6-bit quantized weights, mapped to two processing cores.
+On a Xilinx Zynq-7000 XC7Z020 FPGA, the selected MNIST configuration implements a three-layer fully connected SNN with LIF neurons ($256-128-10$) and $6$-bit quantized weights, mapped to two processing cores.
 Core 1 hosts the hidden layer, while Core 2 implements the output layer.
-Post-synthesis results obtained using Vivado show a combined footprint of 1,623 logic cells, 934 LUTs, 689 flip-flops, and 7 BRAM blocks, corresponding to approximately 4\%, 3\%, 1\%, and 5\% of device resources, respectively.
-Total power consumption is measured at 111 mW, dominated by static power.
-Compared to the state of the art shown in Table \ref{tab:comparison}, Flexi-NeurA reports the lowest power consumption and logic utilization, demonstrating the effectiveness of time-multiplexed execution for edge-oriented SNN acceleration.
+Post-synthesis results obtained using Vivado show a combined footprint of $1{,}623$ logic cells, $934$ LUTs, $689$ flip-flops, and $7$ BRAM blocks, corresponding to approximately $4\%$, $3\%$, $1\%$, and $5\%$ of device resources, respectively.
+Total power consumption is measured at $111~\mathrm{mW}$, dominated by static power.

-Flexi-NeurA classifies a single MNIST image in 1.1ms.
+Flexi-NeurA classifies a single MNIST image in $1.1~\mathrm{ms}$.
 Despite limited parallelism, latency remains competitive due to the event-driven execution model, which eliminates idle computation and unnecessary memory accesses.
-The 60 MHz clock frequency, the 100-cycle controller loop, and per-neuron sequential updates determine the overall delay, yet the architecture avoids the typical latency penalties associated with time-multiplexed designs while maintaining low power and area.
+The $60~\mathrm{MHz}$ clock frequency, the $100$-cycle controller loop, and per-neuron sequential updates determine the overall delay.

 A key scalability property of Flexi-NeurA is that increasing layer width primarily affects BRAM usage, while logic utilization remains nearly constant.
 Since all neurons within a layer share a single time-multiplexed datapath, the compute logic does not scale with network size.
-Instead, only synaptic weights and per-neuron state storage grow, resulting in deeper memories rather than wider datapaths.
-This decoupling enables scalable network expansion with minimal additional logic cost.

-The design-space exploration process is dominated by bit-accurate accuracy evaluation in software, which can become a bottleneck when exploring large configuration spaces.
-To mitigate this, Flex-plorer JIT-compiles the critical evaluation kernels using Numba \cite{ref26}, significantly accelerating execution and enabling practical exploration of extensive precision combinations.